Well, I get up at seven, yeah

 "Workin' Man" - Words & Music by Lee & Lifeson

 The other thing that caused a target to get permanently affixed to my back involved the store newsletter from a few years back.
-Once I had been removed from the editorial staff of "Nine's News" I started my own newsletter, "Words of Wisdom by Ill-Gotten Booty".
+Once I had been removed from the editorial staff of "Nine's News" at the Cornhusker Super Saver I started my own newsletter, "Words of Wisdom by Ill-Gotten Booty".
 After a while I turned it into a blog which garnered readers from around the company.
 This was attention that I should have avoided!
 Since the subject matter was mostly store related, I was no doubt asking for trouble.
 The first article that got me noticed was when the Lincoln Journal-Star included the 48th & O Super Saver night crew in a series about Lincoln after dark.
 The photos included in the article showed multiple violations of what I referred to as the "Schulte Doctrine", Operations VP Tom Schulte's micromanaging of night crew operations.
-Store Director Nick gave me a heads-up that the blog was getting attention, but nothing further was said about it.
+Store Director Nick gave me a heads-up that the blog was getting unwanted attention, but nothing further was said about it at the time.
 I regularly wrote humorous Top Ten lists, and featured one of the Top Ten Reasons to Attend the B&R Holiday Party, which ended up being referenced on stage at the party itself.
 I was never confronted about it, but it came up several years later in the aftermath of another situation and incorrectly referred to as Top Ten Reasons Not to Attend the B&R Holiday Party.
 You truly couldn't put your mistakes behind you at B&R Stores.

 No comments: